 Provide combined financial data of all FCS banks, including any consolidated subsidiaries of the banks.
 Provide association-only combined financial data of all FCS associations.
 Provide the combined financial data of all columns on the left.
-Provide the combined financial data of all columns on the left.
 Any item that is no longer applicable, e.g., protected borrower stock, may be omitted.